itegebo/haxe/README.md

 -------

-This repository is updated automatically once per hour: changes from both upstream SVN repositories are synced and merged in, and even changes to `install.ml` should be handled automatically for the most part.
+This repository is updated automatically once per hour: changes from both upstream SVN repositories are synced and merged in.
 Occasionally manual intervention is required and it takes a bit longer.

 Contact